vimalmenon/react-typescript/README.md

 # COVID-19 React Tracking Application

-This is COVID-19 tracking application build in React.js and typescript.
+This is COVID-19 tracking application built in React.js and typescript.

 Data source for this application : [Covid 19](https://covid19api.com)